Honeywell Residential Generator Enclosure

 QuietFiber® Residential Generator Noise Enclosure Project

-My initial tests showed the generator at about 75 db when it was completely unshielded.
-Now pretty much complete it is down to about 55db, approximately a 75% reduction in noise level.
+The generator was at about 75 db when I ran my initial tests while it was completely unshielded.
+But now, with the installation pretty much complete, it is down to about 55db.
+That is about a 75% reduction in noise level!
 With the doors open, it is at about 69 db.
 Very happy with it.”

 About the enclosure:

-When complete, the enclosure will be hidden behind tall Japanese Yew plants like the ones to the side of the stature, which when fully grown will provide some additional sound attenuation.
+When complete, the enclosure will be hidden behind tall Japanese Yew plants, like the ones to the side of the statue.
+When fully grown, these will provide some additional sound attenuation.

 Regards – Jim